ruby/b.r-l.o/plugins/redmine_mailing_list_integration/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this repository into your redmine's plugin folder.

-    gem 'redmine_mailing_list_integration'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install redmine_mailing_list_integration

-## Usage

-TODO: Write usage instructions here

 ## Contributing